-Dr. Matthew Cavaiola is both a licensed Naturopathic Physician (NMD) and Acupuncturist (L.Ac) in the state of Arizona.
-He is a graduate of the Southwest College of Naturopathic Medicine (2008) where he received his Doctorate of Naturopathic Medicine and of the Phoenix Institute of Herbal Medicine and Acupuncture (2009) where he obtained his Master’s of Science degree in Acupuncture.
-Dr. Cavaiola also received a Master’s of Science degree in Human Nutrition (2004) and a Bachelor’s of Arts degree in Biology (2000) from the University of Delaware.
+Dr. Matthew Cavaiola is both a licensed naturopathic physician (NMD) and acupuncturist (L.Ac) in the state of Arizona.
+He is a graduate of the Southwest College of Naturopathic Medicine (2008) where he received his doctorate of naturopathic medicine and of the Phoenix Institute of Herbal Medicine and Acupuncture (2009) where he obtained his master’s degree in acupuncture.
+Dr. Cavaiola also received a master’s degree in human nutrition (2004) and a bachelor’s degree in biology (2000) from the University of Delaware.

 Dr. Cavaiola is a general practitioner in the state of Arizona and has been in private practice in the Phoenix metro area since graduating in 2008.
 Dr. Cavaiola treats a wide variety of acute and chronic diseases associated with the aging process in his practice, and is passionate about treating men’s health conditions.
 Dr. Cavaiola uses many naturopathic modalities in his clinical practice including clinical nutrition, acupuncture, intravenous and injectable vitamin therapy, prolotherapy, hormone replacement therapy and is one of a handful of naturopathic physicians in the Phoenix metro area who offers Hyperbaric Oxygen Therapy (HBOT) for his patients.